-Honey is naturally sweet and delicious.
-It’s known to have numerous health benefits, but are parrots allowed to eat honey?
-Unfortunately, it can make parrots sick.
-If you choose to feed your parrot honey, you must select a pasteurized variety that has had the bacteria removed.
+Honey is naturally sweet, delicious, and is known to have numerous health benefits.
+Unfortunately, honey can make parrots sick.
+If you feed your parrot honey, you must get a pasteurized variety that has had the bacteria removed.

-Honey can be toxic to parrots.
-In its raw, unfiltered form, it contains botulism spores that make parrots unwell.
+Honey in its raw and unfiltered form contains botulism spores.
 Not only do the spores cause lethargy, but they can paralyze parrots.
 Honey is also acidic and contains lots of sugar.
-It has little nutritional value for parrots.
-That being said, the pasteurized kind contains traces of potassium, antioxidants, and bioactive compounds that can be beneficial.
+However, pasteurized honey contains traces of potassium, antioxidants, and bioactive compounds that can be beneficial.

 While honey isn’t the best food for parrots, it makes an effective ointment for helping cuts and grazes heal.
 If your parrot has a minor wound, cover it with honey and leave it for a few hours to allow the antibacterial properties to speed up the healing process.

 Honey is a controversial food in the avian world.
 It’s dangerous for infants under 12 months old.
 Because of this, many parrot owners are also reluctant to feed their parrots honey.
 This cautiousness isn’t unfounded.

 Unfortunately, honey is problematic for parrots.
 If owners purchase the wrong type, their bird can end up with paralysis.
 Honey even causes death.
 That’s why it’s so important to do your research into the effects of honey to determine whether it’s right for their bird or not.

 Unfortunately, honey can be harmful to parrots.
 Not only can it make them extremely unwell, but it can kill them if they’re fed too much.
 While some varieties are preferred over others, you must exercise caution when giving it to your bird for the following reasons: